Pontine Paus: Career

 She attended Marlborough College, an independent boarding school in Wiltshire, and later studied industrial design in Milan before turning to fashion.

 As a designer, Paus is known for handbags, as the owner of the House of Paus fashion label.
 She was called by Vogue as the "hottest new name in handbags" in 2003.
 Customers have included Kylie Minogue, Queen Silvia of Sweden and Queen Sonja of Norway.
 In Norway, her handbags are sold by Benedikte Ferner who cites Pontine Paus as her favourite handbag designer, and UK outlets include Paul & Joe, Ananya and Mirage.
-Her other business endeavours include beauty brand Dr.Lipp.
+Her other business endeavours include beauty brand Dr.Lipp which she founded after experiencing eczema earlier in life.

 She is one of the main owners of Wilh.
 Wilhelmsen; her family combined owns over 60% of the company's shares and additionally several billion in other companies.
 In 2020 her family branch launched a battle for control over the family's main holding company, due to the fact that her cousin Thomas Wilhelmsen holds the only vote in the company although the female family members own the majority of the shares.
 Together with other family members she was also a major shareholder of Scorpion Offshore until it was bought by John Fredriksen's Seadrill in 2010.